loopwerk/loopwerk.io/content/articles/2013-05-20-ios-development-three-years-later.md

+---
+tags: iOS
+---

 # iOS development: three years later
-- tags: iOS

----

 In April 2010 I [started to work](/articles/2010/getting-started-iphone-app-development/) on my very first iPhone app.
 A new language, a new IDE, a completely new way of thinking about development (threads! memory! crashes!), it was very exciting.
 In these three years quite a lot has happened to us iOS developers.
 Yes, we still complain about Xcode from time to time, but everything is better and easier to do, with less code to write.

 The biggest advances for me as an iOS developer in the past three years, in order of impact it makes every day, were: